nvoynov/wordnet/README.md

   "\"Shackleton's men overwintered on Elephant Island\""]]
 ```

-Note that `definition` returns array of definitions where each definition is array where its first item is the definition and rest of items are examples.

-Suppose we want get definitions for `word`
+Note that `definition` returns array of definitions where each definition is array where its first item is the definition and rest of the items are examples.
+Suppose we want to get definitions for `word` ...

 ```ruby
 definitions = dict.definitions('word', :noun)